stat545ubc-2023/mda-thomasbd14/Milestone2/mini-project-2.md

 For question 4, I have a few genera that grow taller and wider on average, but this did not include any controlling for other impacts, of which there are many.
+For instance, it may be that the genera that appear to “grow best” are just ones that happened to only have been planted a long time ago, and have thus had lots of time to grow.

 A more refined and realizable set of questions might be:

 1. What quantitative relationship exists between the date planted and tree diameter?
-Can we distinguish or control for the age of a tree when it was planted?
 2. How does the cardinal direction of a road affect the growth of trees lining the street?
 Can we predict this effect numerically?
 3. What relationship does geographic location have on the growth of